0vnnv0/so_long/README.md

-A basic 2D game in which a rock escapes Earth after eating some watermelons, trying not to touch the bombs, as it will die.
+A 2D game where a character must collect all the collectibles and escape the map.
+The game uses the MiniLibX library for graphics.